play icon for videos

 Practical use case

-• Publish a review cadence (quarterly) and owners.
+• Publish a cadence for review and feedback.

 Start with clean data.
 End with a story that inspires.